 Where the engagement ring fits in

-For men this split is usually moot, because most men do not wear an engagement ring at all and go straight to a single wedding band.
-Where it does come up, the real questions are about stacking order and which hand.
-We cover the proposal-versus-ceremony side in our guide to engagement ring vs wedding ring for men, and the country-by-country side in which hand men wear a wedding ring on.
+For men, the engagement ring vs wedding ring split is mostly irrelevant, as most men go straight to the wedding band, skipping the engagement ring entirely.
+The questions then focus on the stacking order of the rings, as well as which hand they go on.
+We address the proposal vs wedding ceremony side in our guide to engagement ring vs wedding ring for men, and the country-by-country side in our guide to which hand men wear a wedding ring on.

 Choosing a wedding band that earns its spot

-Once the vocabulary is sorted, the real work is picking a band you will be happy to wear for decades.
+Once the vocabulary is sorted, the real work is picking a band you'll be happy to wear for decades.
 Three things drive that call: material, width, and profile.
-Get those right and the label on the box does not matter.
+Get those right and the label on the box doesn't matter.

-If you want a starting point, browse the full lineup in our men's wedding bands collection, and read how much a wedding ring should cost for a clear view of what is fair to pay.
-A band like Helm, black with a rose-gold interior, shows how much character a plain men's band can carry without a single stone.
+A great starting point is to check out our men's wedding bands collection, and read how much a wedding ring should cost to know what the value of a fair cost is.
+Helm, black with a rose-gold interior, shows how much character a plain men's band can carry without a single stone.

 Common questions about wedding ring vs wedding band